Wild Turkey Hunting

 - Written permission is required to hunt on private land.

 - A hunting license is required to hunt wild turkeys (with exceptions).
-See Hunting Licenses and Prices for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.
+See Hunting Licenses, Stamps and Permits (Hunting Licenses) for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.

 - It is illegal to hunt turkeys with the aid of bait or over any baited area.
 Feed or bait placed for deer or other wildlife may be considered baiting if turkeys are being hunted.
 An area is considered by law to be baited for 10 days after the removal of the bait.
 Salt and mineral supplements are no longer considered as a source of bait for turkeys.